grepory/ragu/README.md

 # RAGU: Retrieval-Augmented Generation Utility

-RAGU is a complete RAG (Retrieval-Augmented Generation) management and interrogation system built with FastAPI, ChromaDB, and LangChain.
-It provides a powerful API for document management, vector storage, and LLM-powered chat functionality.
+RAGU is a complete RAG (Retrieval-Augmented Generation) management and interrogation system built with FastAPI and ChromaDB.
+It provides a powerful API for document management, vector storage, and LLM-powered chat functionality with support for multiple LLM providers.

 ## Features